 But there are significant differences that separate IoT and M2M.
 While M2M.
 M2M comprises more hardware modules where cellular or wired networks are used to support dedicated software.

 It helps organizations reduce operational costs and provide better service through remote support, troubleshooting, etc. IoT uses the same devices with low power.
 IoT can also support inexpensive passive sensors that might not be justified for an M2M hardware module.

 With the IoT, enterprises can improve the quality of the existing processes and introduce fresh business models like product-as-a-service.
-But unlike M2M, any sanctioned enterprise can access IoT data from anywhere, anytime.
+But unlike M2M, any sanctioned enterprise can access IoT data anytime.

 From the abbreviation of M2M and IoT, Machine to Machine, and Internet of Things, we can easily understand how they connect and exchange data between devices.
-However, if you consider enabling performance improvements, applications must get device data throughout the enterprise.
+However, applications must get device data throughout the enterprise if you consider enabling performance improvements.

 Here IoT delivers a significant advantage over the M2M network because of the scalability and cost-effective solutions.
-However, you can count on the possibilities and business innovation as well to bring light on IoT vs M2M.
+However, you can also count on the possibilities and business innovation to bring light to IoT vs. M2M.